IgniteUI/igniteui-docfx/en/components/grids_templates/toolbar.md

 );
 ```

-Since the column actions are using other components, igx-button, igx-checkbox, and igx-input-group, we need to change their themes to match our new toolbar theme.
+Since the column actions are using other components - igx-button, igx-checkbox, and igx-input-group, we need to change their themes to match our new toolbar theme.

 ```scss
 $dark-button-theme: igx-button-theme(